Stephanie Beatriz

-Stephanie Beatriz Bischoff Alvizuri (born February 10, 1981) is an American actress.
-She is known for playing Detective Rosa Diaz in the Fox/NBC comedy series Brooklyn Nine-Nine (2013–2021), Quiet in the Peacock action-comedy series Twisted Metal (2023–present), Carla in the musical film In the Heights (2021), and voicing Mirabel Madrigal in the Disney animated film Encanto (2021) and Vaggie in the adult animated musical series Hazbin Hotel (2024–present).
+Stephanie Beatriz Bischoff Alvizuri (born February 10, 1981) is an American actress and singer.
+She is known for playing Detective Rosa Diaz in the Fox/NBC comedy series Brooklyn Nine-Nine (2013–2021), Quiet in the Peacock action-comedy series Twisted Metal (2023–present).

+She portrayed Carla in the musical film In the Heights (2021).

+She voiced Mirabel Madrigal in the Disney animated film Encanto (2021) and Vaggie / Vaggi in the adult animated musical series Hazbin Hotel (2024–present).

-Early life
+Early life and education

-Beatriz was born in Neuquén, Argentina, on February 10, 1981, to a Colombian father and a Bolivian mother.
-She arrived in the United States at the age of two with her parents and a younger sister.
+Stephanie Beatriz Bischoff Alvizuri was born in Neuquén, Argentina, on February 10, 1981, to a Colombian father and a Bolivian mother.
+She moved to the United States at the age of two with her parents and a younger sister.
 Beatriz grew up in Webster, Texas, outside of Houston, and attended Clear Brook High School.
 As a child, her mother took Beatriz and her sister to arts exhibits and events, something she credits for raising her awareness of potential careers in the arts.
 She became interested in acting after taking speech and debate as an elective, which allowed her to appear in plays.
 She became a United States citizen at 18.

 Beatriz attended the all-women's Stephens College in Columbia, Missouri.
 After graduating in 2002, she moved to New York City to pursue acting.
-She has lived in Los Angeles since 2010.

 Career

+2002–2013: Early Work and breakthrough

 Beatriz performed for three seasons at Oregon Shakespeare Festival, including roles such as Catherine in A View From a Bridge in 2008, Maggie in Cat on a Hot Tin Roof in 2010, and Isabella in Measure for Measure in 2011.